owtf/user-docs/install.rst

 The install script :

-    * Prompts you to select a distro from a list containing supported distros
+    * Prompts you to select a distro from the list that are supported

     .. note::
-        If your distro is not listed in supported distros, please go through Advanced Installation method.
+        If your distro is not listed, please go through Advanced Installation as well.

     * Installs some tools, dictionaries and configration files
     * Installs python libraries using ``pip``